 The number one way to get your merchant account shut down or frozen with one of the 3 payment aggregators, is to misrepresent what you are selling and/or to commingle 2 different companies together into one account.

 Risk can go down and the likelihood of frozen accounts or funds being withheld are greatly diminished IF you pick the right merchant account provider.

 Some are MUCH more lenient on “risky” business models and others want low risk businesses only like retail coffee shops or restaurants.

 There’s low risk and high risk providers out there.

 I won’t go into all the details of picking the right merchant account provider here because I have covered that topic in other videos and articles, so click the screen or the link in the description for those resources on how to compare and pick the right merchant account provider.

 You can also reach out and message me or leave a comment below if you have questions.

 The pricing models for Stripe, Paypal and Square, and the thousands of merchant account providers vary sometimes substantially, but are all for the most part within the same general range of a couple percent to 2.75% to 3.50%.

-Paypal, Stripe and Square all post their rates right on their website and those links are in the description of this video.
+PayPal, Stripe and Square all post their rates right on their website and I’ve linked them below:

 For merchant accounts and payment aggregator options there are percentage rates plus transaction fees that blend together to give you an effective rate at the end of the month for accepting credit card payments.